-In reading through the enormous literature on the arm's length standard (ALS), the criticisms of the system as an approach to taxing MNEs, appear to fall into two groups.
 The first set of criticisms revolves around what I call abusive transfer pricing.
 MNEs use transfer pricing as a method for avoiding paying corporate income taxes (CITs) and mispricing international trade flows.
 As a result, much of MNE profits escape paying any taxation, lowering the overall CIT rate on MNE profits, especially on large MNEs with sophisticated tax consultants, to close to zero.
-These activities can drain income out of developing countries and slow their economic development (Reuter, 2012; Christian Aid, 2009).
-Since developing countries now represent more than 50 percent of global inward foreign direct investment (FDI) flows and almost one-third of global outward FDI flows, the impacts of abusive transfer pricing can be of great consequence for developing countries (UNCTAD 2013: ix).
-Moreover, certain types of intrafirm transactions, such as business services and intangibles, are critically important for economic development in the 21st century, and are especially difficult to price according to the arm's length standard in developing countries (Eden, 2005, 2012).
+These activities can drain income out of developing countries and slow their economic development (Reuter, 2012; Christian Aid, 2009; Sheppard, 2012, 2015).
+Since developing countries now represent more than 50 percent of global inward foreign direct investment (FDI) flows and almost one-third of global outward FDI flows, the impacts of abusive transfer pricing can be of great consequence for developing countries (UNCTAD, 2013: ix).
+Moreover, certain types of intra-firm transactions, such as business services and intangibles, are critically important for economic development in the twenty-first century, and are especially difficult to price according to the arm's length standard in developing countries (Eden, 2005, 2012).

 The economics literature on the problem of abusive transfer pricing or transfer pricing manipulation (TPM) has been studied by multiple scholars, as far back as Horst (1971) and Rugman and Eden (1985), as a response to differentials in government policies, especially corporate income tax (CIT) policies, across countries.
-I argue the incentives for TPM have grown much stronger as traditional home country governments over the past 10 years have moved from world-wide to territorial CIT systems, encouraging MNEs to use TPM to shift their profits into tax havens.
+I argue the incentives for TPM have grown much stronger as traditional home country governments over the past ten years have moved from worldwide to territorial CIT systems, encouraging MNEs to use TPM to shift their profits into tax havens.
+Abusive transfer pricing is one of the key foci of the OECD's current recent BEPS (base erosion and profit shifting) initiative (OECD, 2013a, 2013b; Picciotto, 2013).